-You may expire the survey as soon as you have finished collecting responses.
-Expiring a survey means that no additional responses can be added, and you have a complete and final dataset to begin analysis.
-When a survey reaches its designated end date, the system automatically changes the status of the survey to Expired.
+You may expire a project as soon as you have finished collecting responses.
+Expiring a project means that no additional responses can be added, and you have a complete and final data set to begin analysis.
+When a project

-There are two ways in which you can expire a survey: from the Design tab and from Expiry Rules.
+There are two ways in which you can expire a project:

-If you want to expire a survey immediately, you can change the status to Expired directly under the Design tab.
+If you want to expire a project immediately, simply update the status by following these steps:

-- Hover on the Status icon to the left of the survey title.
+- Hover on the Status icon (green dot) to the left of the project title.

 - Review the options available under Expiry Rules.